PsyTeachR/ads-v1/docs/02-reports.md

 ## Intended Learning Outcomes {#ilo-reports}

-* Be able to organise a project
+* Be able to structure a project
 * Be able to knit a simple reproducible report with R Markdown
-* Be able to edit Markdown to show/hide code and use inline coding
+* Be able to create code chunks, tables, images, and inline R in an R Markdown document

 ```r